ibm-cloud-docs/Cloudant/tutorials/locate-service-credentials.md

 - Locate your service credentials in {{site.data.keyword.cloud_notm}}
 - Understand your service credentials

-## Finding your service credentials
+## How to find your service credentials
 {: #finding-your-service-credentials}
 {: step}